NeelyAnne/client-Amazin/README.md

 ## **My Personal Contribution:**

 My contribution to the Amazin application was the comparison grid chart that allows users to compare models of the same brand in order to choose the best product.
 This allows the users to compare things like price, color options, size, luxury, and a multitude of different categories that vary between different types of products.
-This table was created using Google's Material UI for React with mapping alterations to get the information to present in the correct order.
-A picture of the table for a microwave product has been included below.
+This table was created using Google's Material UI for React with mapping alterations to get the information to present in the correct order, and the images for each product are pulled from an Amazon S3 bucket.
+A picture of the table for a blender product has been included below.

 ![alt text](https://github.com/NeelyAnne/client-Amazin/blob/master/public/images/grid.png "Comparison Grid Photo")